metal-stack/masterdata-api/README.md

 in other services by simply importing it.

-The data is stored in a generic way using a postgres database with tables consisting of id /json-document fields.
+The data is stored in a generic way using a postgres database with tables consisting of id and json-document fields.

 Changes to the data are reflected in a history table-twin per entity.
-When data is updated or deleted, the previous data is written to the history table.
+When data is created, updated or deleted, the change is also written to the history table.

 The main entities are generated from a `<type>.proto`-file plus some additional mapping-code in a `<type>.go` file.